 RCC's Utah Infertility Clinic

-Our infertility clinics offer the full range of services from the initial infertility diagnosis and "first line" fertility treatments such as Clomid and IUI to IVF and other advanced reproductive technologies.
-Our infertility clinics are staffed by four full time reproductive endocrinologists/ infertility specialists.
+Our clinics offer the full range of services from the initial diagnosis and "first line" fertility treatments such as Clomid and IUI to IVF and other advanced reproductive technologies.
+Our clinics are staffed by four full time reproductive endocrinologists/ infertility specialists.
 Our specialists underwent extensive advanced training in the diagnosis and treatment of infertility including assisted reproductive technologies and delicate laparoscopic microsurgical techniques.

-The choice of an infertility clinic is one of the most critical decisions a couple will make in their quest to have a child.
-Some physicians advertise themselves as infertility specialists even though they have had no advanced sub specialty training in reproductive endocrinology and infertility.
+The choice of a clinic is one of the most critical decisions a couple will make in their quest to have a child.
+Some physicians advertise themselves as infertility specialists even though they have no advanced sub specialty training.
 These physicians usually offer Clomid therapy or sometimes stimulated IUI.
-Many have discontinued these therapies as qualified infertility specialists have expanded into more geographic areas.
-A couple cannot rely solely on the Yellow Pages or the Internet in making the most critical decision of infertility clinic choice.
+Many have discontinued these treatments as qualified specialists have expanded into more geographic areas.
+A couple cannot rely solely on the Yellow Pages or the Internet in making this most critical decision.

-The best infertility programs have embryologists with extensive training, and a Laboratory Director with a Ph.D. and certification as a High Complexity Laboratory Director (HCLD).
+The best programs have embryologists with extensive training, and a Laboratory Director with a Ph.D. and certification as a High Complexity Laboratory Director (HCLD).
 Brett Reggio Ph.D., HCLD, the Laboratory Director at RCC, meets these training and certification criteria.

 Visit the American Society of Reproductive Medicine Web site to help identify clinics in your area.
 The Society for Assisted Reproductive Technology posts IVF success rates for reputable infertility clinics that submit data to them and the Centers for Disease Control.
 The staff at Reproductive Care Center are members of both organizations.